janderssonse/janderscripts/README.md

 /path/to/repo/you/just/cloned/scripts/run_changelog_release_container.sh '--help'
 ```

 And you should get an overview of options.
-Note that as you run in an container, arguments will have to be given in one string surrounded by ''
+NOTE: as you run in an container, arguments will have to be given in one string surrounded by ''

-**The script requires that you are following the [conventional commit]https://www.conventionalcommits.org) format, and the commits and tags will be gpg-signed and signed off.**
+**The script requires that you are following the [conventional commit](https://www.conventionalcommits.org) format, and the commits and tags will be gpg-signed and signed off.**

 #### Examples